JNR KiHa 58 series

 Of approximately 1,800 carriages, about 1,100 were succeeded to JR East, JR Central, JR West, JR Shikoku and JR Kyushu.
 Due to its old-fashioned designs, discontinuance of express services (mostly replaced with limited express) and progress of electrification, the series sharply declined after the mid-1990s.
 In 1989, Kitakinki Tango Railway (now Kyoto Tango Railway, or Tantetsu) purchased four carriages as spare units and renamed them KTR 1000 and 2000 series Rainbow Resort, but all of them were scrapped in 1996.
 Several more carriages were exported to Russia, Thailand and Myanmar.

 All regular services of the KiHa 58 series provided by JR Group ended by 2011, the last one being regional services on Takayama Main Line.
-A KiHa 28 carriage was transferred to Isumi Railway, where it was operated as de facto a heritage train until 2022.
+A KiHa 28 carriage was transferred to Isumi Railway, where it was operated as a de facto heritage train until 2022.